-We also point out that the proof of Theorem~\ref{thm1.5} is very elementary compared to the ones in \cite{CHR1} concerning the general cases. \begin{thm}[= Corollary \ref{rotsymmingraphcor}] Let $M$ be a rotationally symmetric $n$-dimensional Cartan-Hadamard manifold whose sectional curvatures outside a compact set satisfy the upper bounds
+We also point out that the proof of Theorem~\ref{thm1.5} is very elementary compared to the ones in \cite{CHR1} concerning the general cases. \begin{thm}[= Corollary \ref{rotsymmingraphcor}] Let $M$ be a rotationally symmetric $n$-dimensional Cartan-Hadamard manifold whose radial sectional curvatures outside a compact set satisfy the upper bounds

 and

 Then the asymptotic Dirichlet problem for the minimal graph equation \eqref{mingraph} is solvable with any continuous boundary data on $\pinf M$.
 In particular, there are non-constant bounded entire solutions of \eqref{mingraph} in $M$. \end{thm} The rotationally symmetric $2$-dimensional case was previously considered in \cite{RTgeomdedi}, where the solvability of the asymptotic Dirichlet problem was proved under the curvature assumption \eqref{n=2}.